Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     sliding_window_length (Optional[int]): A positive int specifying the left bound sliding window length use_causal_mask (Optional[bool]): Whether to use causal mask.
 Default is False. use_causal_mask_bottom_right (Optional[bool]): Whether to use bottom right aligned causal mask.
 Default is False.
+Other deprecated Args:
+    is_inference (Optional[bool]): If false, compute and output softmax stats.
+Prefer generate_stats instead (NOTE: generate_stats takes the negation of the argument to is_inference).

 Returns:
     o (cudnn_tensor): The output data.
-    stats (Optional[cudnn_tensor]): The softmax statistics in case the operation is in a training step.
+    stats (Optional[cudnn_tensor]): The softmax statistics in case generate_stats is true.
 ```

 (scaled-dot-product-attention-fp16bf16-backward)=